tcle103/cmpm-121-d3/PLAN.md

 ### D3.d: Gameplay Across Real-world Space and Time

-- [ ] test access to the geolocation api
+- [x] test access to the geolocation api
+- [ ] see how watchPosition behaves